ERElli/Hyde/README.md

 Install mongodb on [https://www.mongodb.com/download-center#atlas]()

+Go to the downloaded file for mongodb and open the mongod.exe file.

 To start server, in the terminal change directory to the gameCode folder and type: node app.js Then on your browser, go to : localhost:2000